edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-04-29-examples-of-corporate-sustainability-initiatives.md

 permalink: /blog/examples-of-corporate-sustainability-initiatives/
 author: { name: Corey Bleich }
 image: blog/2020/2020-04-29-examples-of-corporate-sustainability-initiatives.jpg
 meta: Want to lessen your company's environmental impact?
-Here are 12 examples of corporate sustainability initiatives from 2020 to get you started.
+Here are 12 examples of corporate sustainability initiatives to get you started.
 ---

 As Kermit once said: “It ain’t easy being green.”